practicald2t/practicald2t.github.io/pages/shared_task.md

 <span style="color: #276275;">**Q:** I want to develop a neurosymbolic D2T system/evaluation script for the shared task.
 Can I?</span>
 <span style="color: #276275;">**A:**</span> Yes!
 In light of our workshop's interest in neuro-symbolic D2T, participants of the shared task are welcome to include symbolic knowledge, intermediate representations etc. Please remember that you still need to adhere to the above points.

-Should you have any other question, feel free to contact the organisers.
+Should you have any other questions, feel free to contact the organisers.

 ## Acknowledgments
 <p>Funded by the European Union (ERC, NG-NLG, 101039303)</p>